Welcome to today's edition of the Rush 24-7 podcast.

 I couldn't believe it when it spelled out Allah.

-Uh she said, I showed it to our neighbors and they too were surprised.
+She said, I showed it to our neighbors and they too were surprised.

-And then she took the potato to her local mosque, and um uh the imam wanted to dry it and put it on show, but she wasn't she she she thought that might ruin it.
+And the Imam wanted to dry it and put it on show, but she wasn't, she thought that might ruin it.

-And this is the biggest thing in uh since hundreds of Muslims flocked to a small terraced house in West Yorkshire in 1999 to see a tomato with a message from Allah inside.
+And this is the biggest thing in since hundreds of Muslims flocked to a small terraced house in West Yorkshire in 1999 to see a tomato with a message from Allah inside.

 I was shocked.